RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

 ## Encryption

-ReplicaOf supports the ability to encrypt uni-directional replication communications between source and destination clusters utilizing TLS 1.2 based encryption.
+Replica Of supports the ability to encrypt uni-directional replication communications between source and destination clusters utilizing TLS 1.2 based encryption.
 To enable this encryption, proceed through the following steps: